Ice1187/HackTheBox-writeups/explore/wp.md

 kristi|Kr1sT!5h@Rp3xPl0r3!|

 ## Path
+### Andriod machine !?
+0. I haven't exploit any Android system yet, so I totally don't know what to expect.
+Though, I google and from [this article](https://www.hacknos.com/investigator-vulnhub-walkthrough/), I know that I should somehow connect via `adb` to gain root of the machine.
 ### User
 1. From the HTB page, we know it is an Android machine.
 2. From nmap, it is running an Banana Studio SSH Server, which is an application to host a SSH on the android, and the port 5555 is open, which is usually an Android Debug port.